cmusv-sc/Practicum2014-Ericsson-Media/README.md

 2. WebClient - Open any web browser (preferably Chrome) and go to http://localhost:8888/static/index.html (replace localhost by Master Node IP Address)
 3. NodeContainer(s) - Run the NodeContainer.java file with argument label:NodeContainerName

+Once all the components are up, upload a simultion script as per format given in demo-1-flowlist-source-processing-relay-sink.json file (in test/demo folder) and select Start Flow (or post the json object to Start Flow API resource mentioned below)

+To stop a flow, upload the Json file in same format as used above.
+Just ensure that you have only those flows in the file which you want to stop.

+For more details on file format, please refer to the Technical Report in docs folder.

 Note: We are in process of creating Runnable Jar files and docker file which will simplify starting of the simulator.

 Important APIs